freerange/site/soups/weeknotes/week-550.snip.markdown

 ## Mission Patch

-We continue to make a steady trickle of sales of our [mission patches](https://mission-patch.com/) including some to repeat customers.
+We continue to make a steady trickle of sales of our [mission patches](https://mission-patch.com/) including some repeat customers.
 Ben has been chipping away at getting our Stripe integration ready for the introduction of [Strong Customer Authentication](https://stripe.com/guides/strong-customer-authentication) while James has started looking at making the checkout pages work better on mobile devices.

 ## Articles of Association